cuthbertLab/music21/buildDoc/rst/graphing.rst

 For more information about matplotlib with music21 see :ref:`advancedGraphing`.

-Graphing Streams
+Plotting Streams
 -------------------------------------------------------

 Music21 features numerous ways to display the data within a Stream.

 Complete documentation for these graphing objects can be found with the following classes: :class:`~music21.graph.PlotHistogramPitchSpace`, :class:`~music21.graph.PlotHistogramPitchClass`, :class:`~music21.graph.PlotHistogramQuarterLength`, :class:`~music21.graph.PlotScatterPitchSpaceQuarterLength`, :class:`~music21.graph.PlotScatterPitchClassOffset`,  :class:`~music21.graph.PlotHorizontalBarPitchClassOffset`,
+:class:`~music21.graph.PlotHorizontalBarPitchSpaceOffset`,
+:class:`~music21.graph.PlotScatterWeightedPitchSpaceQuarterLength`,
-:class:`~music21.graph.PlotHorizontalBarPitchSpaceOffset`, :class:`~music21.graph.PlotScatterWeightedPitchSpaceQuarterLength`, :class:`~music21.graph.PlotScatterWeightedPitchClassQuarterLength`, :class:`~music21.graph.Plot3DBarsPitchSpaceQuarterLength`, :class:`~music21.graph.Plot3DBarsPitchSpaceQuarterLength`,
+:class:`~music21.graph.PlotScatterWeightedPitchClassQuarterLength`, :class:`~music21.graph.Plot3DBarsPitchSpaceQuarterLength`, :class:`~music21.graph.Plot3DBarsPitchSpaceQuarterLength`,

 The plotStream() Utility Function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The graph.py module offers the :func:`~music21.graph.plotStream` function for easy access to graphing music21 Streams.
-This function requires a Stream as an argument and a number of additional arguments to specify the output of one or more plot types.
+The graph.py module offers the :func:`~music21.graph.plotStream` function
+for easy access to graphing music21 Streams.
+This function requires a Stream
+as an argument and a number of additional arguments to specify the output of one or more plot types.

-Calling :func:`~music21.graph.plotStream` with no arguments creates a default graph, using :class:`~music21.graph.PlotHorizontalBarPitchSpaceOffset`, of a flat version of the Stream:
+Calling :func:`~music21.graph.plotStream` with no arguments creates a
+default graph, using :class:`~music21.graph.PlotHorizontalBarPitchSpaceOffset`, of a flat version of the Stream:

     >>> from music21 import corpus, graph
     >>> aStream = corpus.parse('bach/bwv57.8')